 Both common humanity and theory of mind become core practices as we learn or re-learn skills of relational intelligence in this month’s posts.
 May they be useful to you and yours.

-[You will find these and similar exercises in The Resilience Toolkit, forthcoming in September 2018.]
+[You will find these and similar exercises in Resilience, forthcoming in September 2018.]